1. The virtual appliance

 You will require the OVA file for the appliance and a functioning Proxmox installation (a basic configuration is sufficient).

-The import under Proxmox currently needs to be done partly by hand, so it consists of several steps:
+The import in Proxmox currently needs to be done partly by hand, so it consists of several steps:

 First create a virtual machine in the Proxmox web interface.
 When doing so, configure at least the following settings differently from the defaults: